Abstracts and Awards for Posters/Platform Free Communications

 A dissertation on any aspect of epilepsy

 This category is open to all health professionals and we welcome essay submissions from those working in all clinical specialities related to Epilepsy.
 Essays might focus on one of a range of topics such as epidemiology, clinical effectiveness, risk, quality of life, sociology, neuropsychology, or other relevant topics.
 Essays can be up to a maximum of 5,000 words and can be on any topic of clinical epilepsy (but cannot have been published or submitted for publication elsewhere).
-There is an award of £500 for the best submission and the ILAE British Branch will fund your registration and accommodation costs to attend the conference (Travel is not included).
+There is an award of £500 for the best submission and the ILAE British Branch will fund your registration, attendance at the conference dinner and accommodation costs to attend the conference (Travel is not included).

 The Gowers Awards will be presented at the Conference dinner on Wednesday 30th September.